This is a comprehensive guide to statutory interpretation.

 Application of the Mischief Rule

-In Tanzania, the case of Bi Hawa Mohamed v Ally Sefu TLR 32 (CA) demonstrate the application of The Mischief Rule
+In Tanzania, the case of Bi Hawa Mohamed v Ally Sefu TLR 32 (CA) demonstrates the application of The Mischief Rule

 The Court observed as to the meaning of this rule; Under this rule, the court, in looking for the true meaning of ambiguous statutory provisions is guided by the defect or mischief which the statute was enacted to rectify or cure.